Man waking up in bed beside natural cooling pillow on warm ochre linen — soft morning light editorial shot

 • Buckwheat hulls create air channels between individual shells, maintaining a cool core continuously

-• Wool fibers wick moisture before it reaches your skin, reducing thermal stress
+• Wool fibers wick moisture before it reaches your skin, reducing thermal stress - research in the Journal of Physiological Anthropology confirms humid heat is more disruptive to sleep than dry heat, which is why wicking matters

 • Shredded fills (latex or natural fibers) allow airflow between pieces that solid foam blocks